x-govuk/govuk-eleventy-plugin/docs/markdown.md

 ### URLs and email addresses

-To quickly turn a URL or email address into a link, enclose it in angle brackets.
+To turn a URL or email address into a link, enclose it in angle brackets.

 ```markdown
 <https://www.gov.uk>